Daimler to develop next-generation engines with China's Geely

 Citing Daimler sources, Handelsblatt said the Daimler-Geely pact would save the German carmaker a “triple-digit million sum” - implying an amount above 100 million euros ($119 million) and less than 1 billion euros.

-Reporting by Jan Schwartz, Douglas Busvine, Gilles Guillaume and Ilona Wissenbach; Editing by Maria Sheahan and David Goodman
+Reporting by Jan Schwartz, Douglas Busvine, Gilles Guillaume, Ilona Wissenbach and Yilei Sun; Editing by Maria Sheahan, David Goodman and Himani Sarkar

 Our Standards: The Thomson Reuters Trust Principles.